 Ankle instability can result from many common ankle and foot injuries, for example an ankle sprain or a broken foot.
 This functional instability can be caused by a lengthening and loosening of the ligaments that support the ankle or also by a loss of muscle coordination (balance and proprioception) following the initial injury.
 Both of […]

 Almost every athlete, competitive and recreational, will deal with a sports injury at some point in their playing career.
 In sports such as soccer it is estimated 16% of females will incur a lower extremity injury over the course of one season.
-The high injury rates in some of our most popular sports can be […]
+The high injury rates in some of our most popular sports can […]

 Since the publication of Christopher McDougall’s book “Born to Run”, barefoot running has become a popular topic in the endurance athletic world.
 There have been many claims made that barefoot running is healthier, faster, and leads to less injuries in long distance runners.
 But what does the evidence say?
-So this week we will be […]
+So this week we will […]